(also known as: complex cause, fallacy of the single cause, causal oversimplification, reduction fallacy)

 Officer Sam: You don’t think it had anything to do with the fact that you were trying to text your girlfriend, and driving drunk?

 Explanation: While if it were not for the squirrel, perhaps Hank wouldn’t have totaled his car.
-But if it weren’t for him texting while driving drunk, he could have almost certainly prevented taking his unauthorized shortcut through the woods and into a tree.
+However, if it weren’t for him texting while driving drunk, he could have almost certainly prevented taking his unauthorized shortcut through the woods and into a tree.

 Exception: Causes and reasons can be debatable, so if you can adequately defend the fact that you believe there was only a single reason, it won’t be fallacious.